WORDS TO KNOW

 Romance

-The fraudster uses a fake persona in the form of a love interest to request money using manipulation tactics.
+The fraudster uses a fake persona in the form of a love interest to request money or gift cards using manipulation tactics.

 EMAILS/TEXTS